SPF-Open/Tao_export/README.md

 ## Build

 1. Run the build command: `pnpm run build`
-2. The build files will be located in the `public` directory.
+2. The build files will be located in the `dist` directory.